 Incoming AC power is shared between the AC loads and the charger.
-The AC loads are given priority; this means that the charger will reduce its output when AC loads are applied.
-This feature also controls the total amperage draw of the system so that the utility service circuit breaker is not tripped.
+The AC loads are given priority meaning that the charger will reduce its output with large AC loads.
+This feature controls the total amperage draw of the system so the utility service circuit breaker is not tripped.
 The load management feature will return the charger to full output when the AC loads are removed or reduced.

-Figure 11 Load Management
+Figure 12 Load Management